 Michelin Primacy MXM4 ZP tire

-The tire also delivers stable handling, durability, and all-season traction.
+The Michelin Primacy MXM4 ZP tire is a suitable zero-pressure tire for your Honda Civic.
 The Michelin Primacy MXM4ZP tire is built to O.E. standard, and they carry the M+S symbol.
 They are mostly used on luxurious sedans and sophisticated coupes.

 Pros